Homological stability for topological chiral homology of completions: The scanning map and closed manifolds

-\begin{remark} In fact conditions $(i)$ and $(ii)$ are unnecessary.
+These are unnecessary.
 They were used in \cite{Mc1} to prove that homology fibrations can be glued together.
-This is obvious from the alternate definition of homology fibration given in \cite{MSe} which is more local.
-The proof that the two definitions are equivalent given in \cite{MSe} uses an additional paracompactness assumption but does not use that any spaces are homotopic to CW-complexes or uniformly locally connected.
+This is obvious from the more local alternate definition of homology fibration given in \cite{MSe}.
+The proof that these two definitions are equivalent given in \cite{MSe} uses an additional paracompactness assumption, but does not use that any spaces are homotopic to CW-complexes or uniformly locally connected.
 Additionally, on page 56 of \cite{Se}, Segal notes that this paracompactness assumption is also unnecessary.
 This is also discussed in the proof of Lemma 3.1 of \cite{Mc3}.
-However, condition $(iii)$ is needed.
-It is used to prove that maps satisfying Definition \ref{homfib} are also homology fibrations in the local sense given in \cite{MSe}. \end{remark}
+However, condition (i) is needed, as it is used to prove that maps satisfying Definition \ref{homfib} are also homology fibrations in the local sense given in \cite{MSe}.
+See also \cite{jeremymartinhomfib}. \end{remark}

-\begin{remark} The proof can be modified to give a criterion for a map being a homology fibration in a range by replacing $(iv)(c)$ with homology equivalence in a range.
-For example see page 51 of \cite{Se}. \end{remark}
+\begin{remark} The proof can be modified to give a criterion for a map being a homology fibration in a range by replacing (iii)(c) with homology equivalence in a range, see page 51 of \cite{Se}. \end{remark}